 10 – The camel has two major adaptations that enable it to survive so well in the desert; oval-shaped red blood cells that continue to flow rather than clumping when dehydrated as ours would, and an ability to withstand massive amounts of dehydration that would kill most animals (then drink massive amounts of water and rehydrate themselves easily and quickly).
 Most mammals can stand a reduction of only around 12-14% hydration through sweating before they die – the camel can withstand more than 25%, and over longer periods, too.

-11 – The minor adaptations that also help include wide, spread feet with a fat pad on the back that help them walk almost silently and stand on the sand, natural calloused pads on the chest and legs that keep them comfortable when kneeling on hot sand, thick, light-coloured coats that insulate them from the sand’s radiant heat and reflect the glare, the hump itself, as mentioned above, and an ability to vary their own temperature between 34º Celsius (93ºF) and 40ºC (104ºF), allowing them to survive ambient temperatures of up to 49ºC (120ºF) without sweating too much – or dying, which would be the result of such massive changes in any other animal.
+Their body has a thick light-coloured coat that insulates them from the sand’s radiant heat and reflects the glare, the hump itself, as mentioned above, and an ability to vary their own temperature between 34º Celsius (93ºF) and 40ºC (104ºF), allowing them to survive ambient temperatures of up to 49ºC (120ºF) without sweating too much – or dying, which would be the result of such massive changes in any other animal.

 12 – Hardly surprisingly, the amount of water the camel allows to be wasted in excretions is minimal; its intestines and kidneys reabsorb so much water the camel’s urine is a thick syrup and its faeces are so dry the Bedouins collect it for fire fuel.